opencog/learn/README.md

 "axiom schema", and so on.

-The way in which regions of graphs look locally similar can be described by a "grammar".
-The way they connect is a "syntax".
+The way in which regions of graphs look locally similar can be described by a *grammar*.
+The way they connect is a *syntax*.
 Valid graphs have shapes that follow from the syntax/grammar.
-The "meaning" or the "semantics" of the graph lies in the connections themselves.
+The *meaning* or the *semantics* of the graph lies in the connections themselves.

-This project takes the above to be the structure of "knowledge" and "meaning".
+This project takes the above to be the structure of ***knowledge*** and
+***meaning***.
 Stronger and more detailed arguments for why this is the correct defintion of "knowledge" and "meaning", together with concrete definitions, details and examples are provided by the PDF's in the [AtomSpace "sheaf" directory](https://github.com/opencog/atomspace/tree/master/opencog/sheaf/docs).